 Game days are dependent on what league the team plays in and what age the players are.
 Some teams may opt out of playing in the league and use their money to enter more tournaments or set up additional exhibition games.

-With COVID, travel is still undecided and we will address out of town travel as we get closer to the season.
 In the past, teams would travel to Edmonton, Lethbridge, Kelowna, Regina or Medicine Hat.
 The older teams (High School) have in the past, travelled and played in Las Vegas, Phoenix, Seattle, Vancouver, San Diego, and Spokane.
 Travel is a team decision and players and parents can opt out of any travel.
 This would not affect a spot on their team.
+All out of town travel costs are a cash call and not covered in regular fees.

 Typically in the U11 & U12 age, minimal basketball experience is needed however it certainly helps if you are playing in the CMBA league.
 Players trying out at this age level have been part of a basketball team before or have attended basketball camps in the past.
 At the U13 & older age, experience on a team or training camp is necessary.
 CBA is a strongly skilled basketball club with players who play on their school teams, community teams and/or train year round.
 We encourage all players to try out as it is a good experience to assess where your skill level is at with other players in the city.